hei-synd-autb/autb-lab-06_2025/HEVS_PackTag_UI.md

 	uiStateMasterCurrent	: STRING := 'Not linked';
 	uiStateMasterDiagnostic	: STRING := 'Not linked';
 	uiModeMasterCurrent		: STRING := 'Not linked';
 	uiModeMasterDiagnostic	: STRING := 'Not linked';

+	// Used to acknowledge Alarms and Warning by ID.
+	// Do not write on these values.
+    // Used by:
+	// 	FC_HEVS_GetAckAlarmById
+	// 	FC_HEVS_GetAckWarningById
+	uiAlarmGetId			: DINT;
+	uiWarningGetId			: DINT;
+END_STRUCT
+END_TYPE

 ```